numbats/learnr/slides/chapter6_02_ggplot2intro.md

 -   You can use `geom_col()` instead.
--   This is essential a short hand for `geom_bar(stat = "identity")` where `stat = "identity"` means that you will take the value as supplied without any statistical tranformation.
+-   This is essential a short hand for `geom_bar(stat = "identity")` where `stat = "identity"` means that you will take the value as supplied without any statistical transformation.

 ---